How To Make Hardtack That Lasts 20 Years

 How to Eat Hardtack

 With most recipes there is no need for a section on how to eat the finished product.
 However, hardtack is an exception.
-The biscuits are so hard that you often have to get creative to find a good way to eat it.
+As mentioned, the biscuits are so hard that you often have to get a bit creative to find a safe way to eat it.

 hardtack biscuits softened in milk